IsaacLam609/Deep-Learning-for-Computer-Vision/README.md

 Description: an object detector for parking scenarios consisting of three classes (electric vehicle sign, electric vehicle charger, accessible sign).

 Accuracy*: 0.83

-*Note that the accuracy is limited by the hardware used in the training.